 Again, because Google is now looking at mobile as the primary version of your website design, your mobile site must have all of your content.

 In the early days of mobile design, web designers and web developers often created separate mobile sites, or m.dot sites (for example: m.company.com instead of www.company.com).
 Because the desktop website design was slow and cumbersome on mobile devices, m.dot sites were often stripped-down versions, with simplified content and limited navigation.
 Have you ever been browsing a website on your smartphone and seen a "View Full Website" option?
 That's a sign of a separate mobile website design.

 With mobile-first indexing, you don't want Google looking at a site that only has a fraction of your content.
 Make sure that your mobile website design has all the same information, including text, images, and videos.
 This also includes the back-end stuff like meta data, alt tags, and structured data.
 If you do have a stripped down mobile site, now is the time to consider a switch to responsive web design.

 3. Optimize it for speed on mobile

 Google also announced that as of July 2018, "page speed will be a ranking factor for mobile searches."
 And, since Google is now prioritizing your mobile content, that means that slow pages could affect your rankings for both mobile and desktop searches.

 Google knows that page speeds matters.
 A large percentage of users will abandon (bounce) off pages that take too long to load.
 This is especially true on mobile devices, since cellular data networks are typically slower and less stable than a wired desktop connection.

-So a mobile-friendly website needs to be optimized for speed on mobile devices.
-That means keeping your design and coding slim and efficient.
+So a mobile-friendly website design needs to be optimized for speed on mobile devices.
+That means keeping your website design and coding slim and efficient.
 There's a lot of technical work that goes into that, but the goal is to make sure your site isn't greedily eating into customers' cellular data plan.